Rare Dinosaur Skeleton Belonging To An Unknown Species Sold Off At Paris Auction For More Than $2 Million

 Originally estimated to be worth up to €1.8 million, the specimen was sold off to an unnamed private collector for the U.S. equivalent of $2,360,389.

-Displayed on the first floor of the Eiffel Tower, the extremely rare dinosaur skeleton dates back to the late Jurassic period and is 150 million-years-old.
+Displayed on the first floor of the Eiffel Tower, the extremely rare dinosaur skeleton dates back to the late Jurassic period and is 150 million years old.

 According to paleontologist Eric Mickeler, who evaluates specimens for the French auction house, the exhibit is believed to be “probably a new species” of Jurassic carnivore that is yet to be designated and cataloged by science.